ismail-yilmaz/upp-components/CtrlLib/Terminal/Specs.md

 #### Notes

-- Terminal ctrl's responses to commands and report requests are not included in this table.
+- TerminalCtrl's responses to commands and report requests are not included in this table.

 ## [Supported Command Sequences](@csi-sequences)